Guangzhou: Economy

-Guangzhou is the main manufacturing hub of the Pearl River Delta, one of mainland China's leading commercial and manufacturing regions.
+Guangzhou is the main manufacturing hub of the Pearl River Delta, one of China's leading commercial and manufacturing regions.
 In 2021, its GDP reached ¥2,823 billion (US$444.37 billion in nominal), making it the 2nd largest economy in the South-Central China region after Shenzhen.
-Guangzhou's GDP (nominal) was US$444.37 billion in 2021, exceeding that of Nigeria with a GDP of US$ 440.77 billion, the largest economy in Africa.
-Guangzhou's per capita was ¥151,162 (US$23,794 in nominal).
+Guangzhou's GDP (nominal) was $444.37 billion in 2021, exceeding that Guangzhou's per capita was ¥151,162 ($23,794 in nominal).
 Guangzhou is considered one of the most prosperous cities in China.
 Guangzhou ranks 10th in the world and 5th in China (after Beijing, Shanghai, Hong Kong and Shenzhen) in terms of the number of billionaires according to the Hurun Global Rich List 2020.
-Guangzhou is projected to be among the world top 10 largest cities in terms of nominal GDP in 2035 (together with Shanghai, Beijing and Shenzhen in China) according to a study by Oxford Economics, and its nominal GDP per capita will reach above US$42,000 in 2030.
-Guangzhou also ranks 21st globally (between Washington, D.C. and Amsterdam) and 8th in the whole Asia & Oceania region (behind Shanghai, Tokyo, Hong Kong, Singapore, Beijing, Shenzhen and Dubai) in the 2020 Global Financial Centers Index (GFCI).
+Guangzhou is projected to be among the world top 10 largest cities in terms of nominal GDP in 2035 (together with Shanghai, Beijing and Shenzhen in China) according to a study by Oxford Economics, and its nominal GDP per capita will reach above $42,000 in 2030.
+Guangzhou also ranks 21st globally (between Washington, D.C., and Amsterdam) and 8th in the whole Asia & Oceania region (behind Shanghai, Tokyo, Hong Kong, Singapore, Beijing, Shenzhen and Dubai) in the 2020 Global Financial Centers Index (GFCI).
 Owing to rapid industrialization, it was once also considered a rather polluted city.
 After green urban planning was implemented, it is now one of the most livable cities in China.

+Zhujiang New Town

+Zhujiang New Town is the central business district of Guangzhou in the 21st century.
+It covers 6.44 km2 in Tianhe District.
+Multiple financial institutions are headquartered in this area.

 Canton Fair

 The Canton Fair, formally the "China Import and Export Fair", is held every year in April and October by the Ministry of Trade.
 Inaugurated in the spring of 1957, the fair is a major event for the city.
 It is the trade fair with the longest history, highest level, and largest scale in China.
 From the 104th session onwards, the fair moved to the new Guangzhou International Convention and Exhibition Center (广州国际会展中心) in Pazhou, from the older complex in Liuhua.
-The GICEC is served by two stations on Line 8 and three stations on Tram Line THZ1.
+The GICEC is served by two stations on Line 8, one station on Line 11 and three stations on Tram Line THZ1.
 Since the 104th session, the Canton Fair has been arranged in three phases instead of two phases.